musicalculinarists/beautiful-jekyll/_posts/2020-03-25-childishgambino.md

 ### Time
 Time has a sunny beat -- I really dig the drums on this one.
 Gambino voice on this sounds like [Stevie Wonder’s talkbox](https://www.youtube.com/watch?v=PnR19INlXV8) at certain points, which is charming and audibly interesting, so props to that.
 It also features Ariana Grande (to quote Sarah, “it has Ariana Grande we get it”).
 Her voice is sweet on this too, but pretty standard.
 The chanting at the end of the song is also like nice — not crazy, but you know, it’s there and it can stay.
 The major issue with this song is just that it’s too damn long for what it is.
 It should have stopped at *max* 4 minutes, but Gambino really hit us with 6 minutes and 7 seconds of standard stuff.

+{: .box-note}
+Charming, but needs to be shortened.

 ### 12.38
 On first listen, I branded this song as the “groovy background music, smooth talking” [early Logic](https://open.spotify.com/track/5INhgLY5BQfXAr61XPAoSq?si=Eio6IZyRSVah8I09Ui30nw) did (and did well) and didn’t really give it a proper listen.
 That was a mistake, because the longer you stick with 12.38, the more it grows on you.